 10. Totino-Grace (3-1): Kez Flomo ran for 234 yards and three TDs as the Eagles got back on the winning track with a victory over Park Center.

 The Star Tribune Spotlight game this week will be Andover at Osseo, a game pitting two teams atop the Northwest Suburban West.

-Tag(s): Featured Star Tribune North Tartan Becker Eden Prairie Edina Hopkins Minnetonka Wayzata Minneapolis Washburn Northwest Suburban Maple Grove Andover Elk River Osseo Park Center Totino-Grace Bloomington Jefferson Lakeville North Rosemount East Ridge Park Hutchinson
+Tag(s): Featured Star Tribune North Tartan Becker Eden Prairie Edina Hopkins Minnetonka Wayzata Minneapolis Washburn Northwest Suburban Maple Grove Andover Elk River Osseo Park Center Totino-Grace Bloomington Jefferson Lakeville North Rosemount East Ridge Park of Cottage Grove Hutchinson